Markovian linearization of random walks on groups: Computing drift and entropy

 \subsection{Convergence in direction for inhomogeneous products of matrices}

-In this final subsection, we prove Theorem \ref{prop:formula_entropy_explicit}.
+In this final subsection, we prove Theorem \ref{thm:formula_entropy_explicit}.
 The computation of the Radon-Nikodym derivatives in the integral formula of the entropy requires to investigate infinite products of random, non-negative matrices (that is, with non-negative entries).
 We use first use results for non-negative, deterministic matrices \cite{seneta2006non} to justify limits of infinite matrix products.
 This yields formulas like \eqref{eq:limit_radon_nikodym} and a first expression for the entropy \eqref{eq:radon_nikodym}.
-Then we use results for products of random matrices \cite{bougerol2012products, carmona2012spectral} to describe the law of the limits obtained, which yields eventually Proposition \ref{prop:formula_entropy_explicit}.
+Then we use results for products of random matrices \cite{bougerol2012products, carmona2012spectral} to describe the law of the limits obtained, which yields eventually Theorem \ref{thm:formula_entropy_explicit}.

-\paragraph{Convergence of the Radon-Nikodym derivatives.} Instead of the general results in \cite{seneta2006non}, it turns out that we can directly use a result from Lalley who already had to inquire about infinite matrix products in his study of finite range random walks \cite{lalley1993finite}.
-It does not seem however that his methods can be interpreted as an application of the linearization trick.
+\paragraph{Convergence of the Radon-Nikodym derivatives.} Instead of the general results in \cite{seneta2006non}, it turns out that we can directly use results from \cite{MR388545, lalley1993finite} which already involved matrix products to study finite range random walks.
+It does not seem however that the methods used in these references can be interpreted as an application of the linearization trick.

-Let $X$ be a finite set and $Y$ a subset of $X \times X$ such that for all $x \in X$, the set $\{y \in X, (x,y) \in T \}$ is non empty.
+Let $X$ be a finite set and $Y$ a subset of $X \times X$ such that for all $x \in X$, the set $\{y \in X, (x,y) \in Y \}$ is non empty.
 Let $\Sigma := X^{\bZ}$ be the space of doubly infinite sequences $(\xi_{n})_{n \in \bZ}$ with values in $X$, such that $(\xi_{n},\xi_{n+1}) \in Y$ for all $n \in \bZ$.
 Let $\sigma : (\xi_{n})_{n \in \bZ} \mapsto (\xi_{n+1})_{n \in \bZ}$ denote the standard shift on $\Sigma$ and given a function $f : \Sigma \rightarrow \bC$ and $n \in \bN$, write